gca-research-group/in-out-tee-integration-case-study/README.md

 *Figure 2: Time to execute allocate, write, read and release memory operations.*

+The results show that executions within the compartment exhibit higher latency and significant unpredictability, particularly in memory allocation and release operations.
+The graphs in Figure 2 highlight the linear behaviour of write and read times while also emphasising the increasing overhead inside the compartment as block sizes grow.
+Meanwhile, the boxplot in Figure 3 illustrates considerable dispersion, with long tails and outliers particularly evident in allocation and free operations.
+Outside the compartments, execution times remain stable and predictable.
+This unpredictability in the memory compartment can be attributed to the overhead of TEE control and security mechanisms, which add computational costs and variability to memory management.

 ![memory.](./figs/boxplot_allocate_rd_wr_free_mem.png)

 *Figure 3: Dispersion of the time to execute allocate, write, read, and free operations.*